17 Most influential African Americans in Food

 Rufus Estes published another of the earliest African American cookbooks, “Good Things to Eat as Suggested by Rufus,” which includes nearly 600 recipes, in 1911.
 After gaining his freedom, Estes worked for years as a chef in private railroad cars and went on to run a kitchen as a caterer for executives with the U.S. Steel Corporation.

 After leaving her hometown, Freetown, Virginia, (which was founded by her emancipated grandfather), Edna Lewis set out for the Big City.
 Eventually she opened Café Nicholson in Manhattan, cooked for the stars and became a local legend.
-She is the author of three cookbooks, ensuring that traditional Southern foods and preparations will live on.
+She is the author of three cookbooks, ensuring that traditional Southern foods and preparations will live on, especially in these classic Southern recipes that are better than grandma’s.